 As a kid, Indrek loved to draw and play video games.
 Fast forward to adulthood, working full time as a graphic designer and married with 3 kids, Indrek's love for art and games reignited on a whole new level when he picked up The Witcher 3.
 The game's visuals inspired him to make the leap and pursue his true passion: concept art for games.

-CG Spectrum's online concept art course allowed Indrek to study from his home in Estonia while also juggling work and a family.
+CG Spectrum's online concept art courses allowed Indrek to study from his home in Estonia while also juggling work and a family.
 It took serious dedication, hard work, and many late nights, but Indrek graduated last month! 🎉

 He shares how he developed his artwork, what he learned in the course, and how having industry professional Eric Wilkerson as a mentor has helped him grow as an artist.